Tolulope05/web-2.0-tutorial-/0x09-Mongoose_Express/README.md

 ## Integrating Mongoose with Express

-Full CRUD with Express and Mongoose
+Full CRUD with Express and Mongoose that is connected to Html Css and Js files.
 +
 Filering by Category

+Application to manage the inventory in a Farm Stead
+> How many things are sold out
+> How many things are left
+> How many things are in stock
+> How many things are in the warehouse